Last updated on September 3rd, 2021

-There are two materials used to create the insulation inside of a cooler – polyurethane or polystyrene.
+There are two primary materials used to create the insulation inside the best fishing coolers today – polyurethane or polystyrene.

+Polystyrene can be found in lower-end coolers as it is less expensive than polyurethane and offers good insulation in most situations.
 Polyurethane offers the best insulation properties, meaning you can expect longer cooling times when choosing a cooler with this insulation.
-It is lightweight, affordable, and durable, making it one of the most widely used materials for cooler insulation.

-However, it does cost more than polystyrene insulation, which is cheaper so the better option for anyone looking for a budget-friendly wheeled cooler.
+Polyurethane is lightweight, relatively affordable, and durable, making it one of the most widely used materials for cooler insulation today.
+However, it does cost more than polystyrene insulation, so it may not be the better option for someone looking for a budget-friendly cooler.

-This determines how long the cooler retains ice for, so always check this to ensure that it meets your needs – the last thing you want is for the fish to start spoiling because you stayed an extra day on your camping trip!
+This determines how long the cooler retains ice, so always check this to ensure that it meets your needs – the last thing you want is for the fish to start spoiling because you stayed an extra day on your camping trip!

 Also, remember that the outside temperature influences the ice retention rate.
 Most manufacturers will state this, giving a few examples of ice retention rates at common outdoor temperatures.
-Make sure to check this in any case, as the climate where you live may impact the ice retention on the cooler.
+Make sure to check this in any case, as the climate where you are will impact the ice retention in the cooler.

-Always think about your fishing habits, using this to help you find the right amount for your needs.
+Always think about how much time you going to be out in the field, using this to help you find the right amount for your needs.
 For instance, if you only spend the day at your fishing spots, then 24-48 hours of ice retention would suffice.
 If you love multi-day fishing trips that involve lots of travel, then going for 7-10 days of ice retention is always worthwhile.

-All the great wheeled coolers use a telescopic handle.
+Useful wheeled coolers have telescopic handles.
 This allows you to adjust the length to suit your height, ensuring everyone finds it comfortable and easy to move the cooler around.
 Don’t overlook the importance of handle length – tall people may get strains and aches from poor posture if the handle is not the correct height.

-Also, you may find that side handles are also a good option for your wheeled cooler.
+Also, you may find that side handles are good features.
 These make it easier to add and remove the cooler from vehicles, while also allowing for two people to carry it when needed, which is a lifesaver if navigating across shallow water or other tough terrains.

 Wheel Sizes and Materials?

-Another important thing to consider is the type of wheels the cooler has.
-Buy something cheap and low quality and the wheels are going to cause more problems than they solve – they make traversing rough terrain difficult and are likely to break sooner than later.
+Another important feature to consider is the type of wheels the cooler rolls on.
+Buy something cheap and low quality and you’re going to have problems – it will make traversing rough terrain difficult and are likely to break sooner than later.

-Therefore, it is vital that you choose wheels that are thick and built to last.
-They should have wide treads that are designed for different terrain (such as sand, gravel, mud, and grass), with larger wheels always being the best choice for this.
+Therefore, it is vital that you choose coolers with wheels that are thick and built to last.
+They should have wide treads that are designed for different terrain (such as sand, gravel, mud, and grass), with larger designs always being the best choice.

-Also, the number of wheels varies from cooler to cooler.
-A two-wheel design is perhaps the most common, although there are three and four-wheeled designs available.
+Also, the number can also vary from cooler to cooler.
+A two-wheel design is perhaps the most common, although there are three and four-wheeled models available.

-Wheel materials are usually all-plastic but there are some that use metal rims with rubber tires, like those on vehicles.
-These are, unsurprisingly, some of the best wheels in terms of performance and durability, although they tend to be found on higher-end wheeled coolers.
+Materials are usually all-plastic but there are some that use metal rims with rubber tires, like those on vehicles.
+The best beach coolers with wheels tend to have rubber tires.
+They provide superior performance and durability, although they are can more expensive.